rudi77/CarND-Semantic-Segmentation/README.md

 ### Introduction
 This is the second project of the last term of the self driving car nanodegree.
 The goal of this project is to train a [Fully Convolutional Network](https://arxiv.org/abs/1411.4038) (FCN) that is able to detect the pixels of a road in images.
 An FCN is a CNN without any fully-connected layers.
 In this project we used pretrained VGG16 model, replaced the fcn layers with 1x1 convolutional layers and added several deconvolution as well as skip connection layers.
-The result is fully convolutional network which is able to classify pixels in provided images.
+The result is a fully convolutional network (FCN-8) which is able to classify pixels in provided images.

 ### Program Usage